scionproto/scion/doc/ColibriDesign.rst

    (possibly with ``R=1`` unless this is a down-segment reservation).
 #.
 If this AS is the first one in the reservation path (aka
-   *reservation initiator*), the store also starts an index confirmation request.
+   *reservation initiator*), the store also starts an version confirmation request.

-Handle an Index Confirmation Request
+Handle an Version Confirmation Request
 ************************************
 #.
 The store in the COLIBRI service checks that the appropriate reservation
    is already final.